dfinity/ic/rs/ethereum/cketh/mainnet/orchestrator_upgrade_2024_07_26.md

-# Proposal to upgrade the ledger suite orchestrator canister
+# Proposal to upgrade the ledger suite orchestrator canister to add ckWSTETH

 Git hash: `de29a1a55b589428d173b31cdb8cec0923245657`